yidizhang3/yidizhang3.github.io/_pages/publications.md

 ## Works Under Review
 - **Zhang, Y**. (under review).
 Mapping methods in online hate research: A review, comparison, and future directions.
 Paper submitted to *Annals of the International Communication Association*.

--Li, Z., Qin, J., Nan, Y., **Zhang, Y.**, Baum, M. A., Subramanian, S. V., & Viswanath, K. (under review).
+- Li, Z., Qin, J., Nan, Y., **Zhang, Y.**, Baum, M. A., Subramanian, S. V., & Viswanath, K. (under review).
 How does health misinformation shape vaccination outcomes?
 A meta-analysis.
 Paper submitted to *Journal of the American Medical Informatics Association*.